Subscribe via E-mail

 Here's a screenshot of the Site Manager, where you setup your connections:

-Again, it looks exactly like the original.
-Notice that the online version already supports Amazon S3 server side encryption.
-This is supposed to be a new feature of AnyClient.
-One of the advantages of using the online version is that you don't have to perform any upgrades.
+Again, it looks exactly like the locally-installed edition.
+One of the advantages of using the online edition is that you don't have to perform any upgrades.
 JSCAPE will do that for you.
 That means, the latest features will always be at your fingertips.

 A commercial version of AnyClient is available for companies who want to embed the applet into their corporate websites, thus providing a corporate portal through which file transfers can be performed.
 This arrangement is suitable for employees who have limited technical know-how because they don't have to install anything.